Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on measured groupoids

+In Part~\ref{part_ME} of the present work, there will be two very distinct situations: we will have to deal both with stably equivariant maps with values in a countable set $\Delta$ (e.g.\ a set of splittings or free factors), and others with values in uncountable Polish spaces (e.g.\ spaces of actions on $\mathbb{R}$-trees).
+These two situations are dealt with very differently.
+The above suggests that, when $\Delta$ is countable, a crucial part of the work consists in having a fine understanding of (group-theoretic) stabilizers of collections of splittings or factors.
+On the other hand, the case where $\Delta$ is uncountable will require arguments with a dynamical flavour, involving amenability of group actions (see Section~\ref{sec_amenability} below). \end{rk}

-\begin{rk} Although stably invariant maps are not always invariant, the following is true: if there exists a stably $(\calg,\rho)$-invariant measurable map $Y\to\Delta$, then there exists another map $Y\to\Delta$ which is $(\calg,\rho)$-invariant.
+\begin{rk} Although stably equivariant maps are not always equivariant, the following is true: if there exists a stably $(\calg,\rho)$-equivariant measurable map $Y\to\Delta$, then there exists another map $Y\to\Delta$ which is $(\calg,\rho)$-equivariant.
 The key point is that any map whose restriction to a Borel subset $A\subseteq Y$ of positive measure is $(\calg_{|A},\rho)$-equivariant extends uniquely to an equivariant map on the saturation $\calg A$ (see \cite[Lemma~2.7]{Ada} or \cite[Lemma~4.16]{Kid1}). \end{rk}

 \begin{de}[Stabilizers] Let $\calg$ be a measured groupoid over a base space $Y$.
 Let $\Gamma$ be a countable group, and let $\rho:\calg\to\Gamma$ be a cocycle.
 Let $\Delta$ be a measurable space equipped with a measurable $\Gamma$-action, and let $\phi:Y\to \Delta$ be a measurable map.